pranjal080598/React-frontend/README.md

 This section has moved here: https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify

 After the project is completed, build the project.
 Move it into the public folder of the json server.
 Start the json server in the json-server folder.
 Go to the browser on localhost on json port.
+See the project running there.